sigmaboy/nopaystation_scripts/README.md

 ### pyNPU.py
 This little python program helps you downloading updates and generating changelogs for your games.
 Just use the "-h" parameter to get all parameters and examples.
+It's useful for checking changelogs and generating download links.

 # ToDos
 * create a script to download PSM games